 Animal Kingdom – Everest

 These attractions are very popular, and Walt Disney World aims to keep the line moving.
-They can fill up a ride vehicle with a single rider line, to combine with groups who have odd number of people.
-This helps guests who don’t mind riding with a stranger, get onto the ride much faster, and it also ensures that Disney maximizes their space in their ride vehicles.
+They can fill up a ride vehicle with a single rider line, to combine with groups who have an odd number of people.
+This helps guests who don’t mind riding with a stranger, get onto the ride much faster, and it also ensures that Disney maximizes the space in their ride vehicles.

 Do you have any other tips and tricks for not waiting in line?
 Let us know in the comments below.